-At Scoro, a professional Onboarding programme is designed for all new customers.
+At Scoro, a professional Onboarding program is designed for all new customers.
 With the help of our Onboarding Specialist, you will receive guidance all the way from how to properly configure Scoro, to your team training.

 When it comes to onboarding – guiding our customers to success – a one-size-fits-all approach just won’t work.
-We at Scoro have a personalised approach to onboarding, taking into account your company size and industry, business processes, software use cases and requirements, and various other details.
+We at Scoro have a personalized approach to onboarding, taking into account your company size and industry, business processes, software use cases and requirements, and various other details.

 - Business process mapping